-Blue Origin is the prime contractor for the National Team that includes Lockheed Martin, Northrop Grumman, and Draper.
+Blue Origin is the prime contractor for the National Team that includes Lockheed Martin, Northrop Grumman and Draper.
 Their Integrated Lander Vehicle (ILV) is a three-stage lander that harnesses the proven spaceflight heritage of each team.

-The Dynetics Human Landing System concept includes a single element providing the ascent and descent capabilities, with multiple modular propellant vehicles prepositioned to fuel the engines at different points in the mission.
+The Dynetics Human Landing System concept includes a single element providing the ascent and descent capabilities, with multiple modular propellant vehicles pre-positioned to fuel the engines at different points in the mission.
 The crew cabin sits low to the surface, enabling a short climb for astronauts entering, exiting, or transporting tools and samples.
-The DHLS systems supports both docking with Orion and with Gateway, and will get a fuel top-off before descending to the surface.
+The DHLS system supports both docking with Orion and with Gateway and will get a fuel top-off before descending to the surface.
 After the surface expedition, the entire vehicle will return for crew transfer back to Orion.
-The Dynetics Human Landing System is described as being “rocket-agnostic”, capable of launching on a number of commercial rockets.
+The system is described as being “rocket-agnostic” – that is, capable of launching on a number of commercial rockets.

-Starship is a fully reusable launch and landing system designed for travel to the Moon, Mars, and other destinations.
+Starship is a fully reusable launch and landing system designed for travel to the Moon, Mars and other destinations.
 The system leans on the company’s tested Raptor engines and flight heritage of the Falcon and Dragon vehicles.
 Starship includes a spacious cabin and two airlocks for astronaut moonwalks.

 Several Starships serve distinct purposes in enabling human landing missions, each based on the common Starship design.
-A propellant storage Starship will park in low-Earth orbit to be supplied by tanker Starships.
-The human-rated Starship will launch to the storage unit in Earth orbit, fuel up, and continue to lunar orbit.
+A propellant storage Starship will park in low Earth orbit to be supplied by tanker Starships.
+The human-rated Starship will launch to the storage unit in Earth orbit, fuel up and continue to lunar orbit.